Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Related Work

 \subsection{Regular power flow analysis for collapsed systems}

-As mentioned earlier, the traditional steady-state power flow analysis converges to a feasible solution $\bm{v}^*$ by solving the {nonlinear AC power flow} equations $\bm{g}(\bm{v})=\bm{0}$ that characterize network balance under either polar coordinate (where state $v_i$ at each bus $i$ represents voltage magnitude $|V_i|$ and phase angle $\theta_i$) or rectangular coordinate (where state $v_i$ at bus $i$ represents real and imaginary voltage $V_i^\text{Real}, V_i^\text{Imag}$); however, if no feasible solution exists for the network, the solver diverges, resulting in limited information.
+As mentioned earlier, the traditional steady-state power flow analysis converges to a feasible solution $\bm{v}^*$ by solving the nonlinear AC power flow equations $\bm{g}(\bm{v})=\bm{0}$ that characterize network balance under either polar coordinate (where the state variable $v_i$ at each bus $i$ is defined by the voltage magnitude $|V_i|$ and phase angle $\theta_i$) or rectangular coordinate (where $v_i$ is defined by the real and imaginary voltage $v_i^\text{R}$ and $v_i^\text{I}$); however, if no feasible solution exists for the network, the solver diverges, resulting in limited information.
 To avoid such divergence, approaches \cite{sugar-pf}\cite{infeasibility-quantified-pf-trad} to capture and quantify infeasibility within power flow analysis were developed to quantify the potential infeasibility within the grid.
-The approach in \cite{sugar-pf} introduces slack variable $\bm{n}_i=\bm{n}_i^{Real}+\bm{n}_i^{Imag}$ to represent ``infeasibility'' at each bus $i$.
-These values represent compensation terms that capture how much additional resource is needed at each bus to make the network balance conditions hold.
+The approach in \cite{sugar-pf} introduces slack variable $n_i=n_i^{\text{R}}+\mathrm{j}n_i^{\text{I}}$ to represent ``infeasibility'' at each bus $i$.
+These values represent compensation terms that capture how much additional resource is needed at each bus to maintain the balance conditions of the network.
 This infeasibility-quantified power flow study is formulated as a non-convex optimization problem: \begin{problem}[Dense optimization]

 \end{problem}